dipdup-io/dipdup/src/demo_big_maps/README.md

 $(pdm venv activate)
 ```

-Run `make all` to perform an entire CI check or `make help` to see other available commands.
+Run `make all` to run full CI check or `make help` to see other available commands.